-- 26. Infrastructure is evident within the corridor and includes: the power line (on poles) traversing the steep slopes up to Coronet Ski Area and Coronet Peak Field; telecommunication masts at the top of Mount Dewar; forestry tracks; farm fencing; and farm tracks. - 27.
-The Arthurs Point Urban Growth Boundary (UGB) which adjoins the south-western margins of the PA and the Arrowtown UGB which adjoins the south-eastern end of the PA. - 28.
-The Coronet Peak Ski Area Sub Zone which provides for the ongoing use and development of that area - 29.
-Other neighbouring land uses which have an influence on the landscape character of the area due to their scale, character, and/or proximity include: the urban residential and commercial development adjoining the south-western edge of the PA at Arthurs Point; the urban residential and commercial development adjoining the south-eastern edges of the area at Arrowtown; the rural living development throughout the western and northern sides of the Whakatipu Basin; Millbrook Resort towards the north-eastern end of the Whakatipu Basin; and Malaghans Road which runs along the northern side of the Whakatipu Basin, roughly parallel with the PA.

-Important archaeological and heritage features and their locations are:

-- 30. The Macetown Heritage Area Overlay (MHAO) which extends throughout the eastern end of the PA roughly coinciding with Sawpit Gully.
+24. The general absence of rural and rural living buildings throughout the eastern end of the PA.
+25. Infrastructure is evident within the corridor and includes: the power line (on poles) traversing the steep slopes up to Coronet Ski Area and Coronet Peak Field; telecommunication masts at the top of Mount Dewar; forestry tracks; farm fencing; and farm tracks.
+Commented [BG8]: OS 165.28 NZSki Limited.
+26. The Arthurs Point Urban Growth Boundary (UGB) which adjoins the south-western margins of the PA and the Arrowtown UGB which adjoins the south-eastern end of the PA.
+27. The Coronet Peak Ski Area Sub Zone which provides for the ongoing use and development of that area for ski field related activities.
+Commented [BG9]: OS 165.29 NZSki Limited.
+28. Other neighbouring land uses which have an influence on the landscape character of the area due to their scale, character, and/or proximity include: the urban residential and commercial development adjoining the south-western edge of the PA at Arthurs Point; the urban residential and commercial development adjoining the south-eastern edges of the area at Arrowtown; the rural living development throughout the western and northern sides of the Whakatipu Basin; Millbrook Resort towards the north-eastern end of the Whakatipu Basin; and Malaghans Road which runs along the northern side of the Whakatipu Basin, roughly parallel with the PA.
+Impo ortant archaeological and heritage features and their locations are: 29.
+The Macetown Heritage Area Overlay (MHAO) which extends throughout the eastern end of the PA roughly coinciding with Sawpit Gully.
 This forms part of the much larger area of heritage significance due to its concentration of historic gold mining sites, focussed on the deserted mining town of Macetown, which span from the earliest exploitation of gold in the Arrowtown area in 1862, through to the end of gold mining in the 1930s.
-Such a continuum of mining activity first alluvial then hard-rock or quartz has left a distinct and intelligible landscape with diverse features and stories linked by a series of mining tracks that still allow access to this remote and stunning countryside.
+Such a continuum of mining activity - first alluvial then hard-rock or quartz - has left a distinct and intelligible landscape with diverse features and stories linked by a series of mining tracks that still allow access to this remote and stunning countryside.
 Macetown (outside the PA) is highly significant, representing the surviving remains of a remote 19th century mining village to which stories are still attached and some history has been traced to its founders, occupants, and demise.
-Situated within its larger mining heritage context (which includes part of the PA), Macetown can be interpreted as part of a community of gold mining activity sites, which are a key part of the wider Otago gold mining story. - Various inter-related complexes of gold sluicings, tailings, water races, dams, etc., and associated domestic sites in the area (for example, archaeological sites F41/288, F41/851, and F41/653). - 32.
-Cockburn Homestead, Malaghans Road (District Plan reference 125). - 33.
-William Fox Memorial, Police Camp Building, and Stone Wall, Arrowtown (District Plan references 309, 375, and 311). - 34.
-Macetown Road (District Plan reference 6). - 35.
-Scholes Tunnel (District Plan reference 304). - 36.
-Coronet Peak ski area. - 37.
-Skippers Hotel (Part Lot2 DP16632).

-38. The entire area is ancestral land to Kāi Tahu whānui and, as such, all landscape is significant, given that whakapapa, whenua and wai are all intertwined in te ao Māori.
+Situated within its larger mining heritage context (which includes part of the PA), Macetown can be interpreted as part of a community of gold mining activity sites, which are a key part of the wider Otago gold mining story.
+30. Various inter-related complexes of gold sluicings, tailings, water races, dams, etc., and associated domestic sites in the area (for example, archaeological sites F41/288, F41/851, and F41/653).
+31. Cockburn Homestead, Malaghans Road (District Plan reference 125).
+32. William Fox Memorial, Police Camp Building, and Stone Wall, Arrowtown (District Plan references 309, 375, and 311).
+33. Macetown Road (District Plan reference 6).
+34. Scholes Tunnel (District Plan reference 304).
+35. Coronet Peak ski area.
+36. Skippers Hotel (Part Lot2 DP16632).
+Commented [BG10]: Change made by BG in response to Ben Espie Mana a whenua features and their locations: and Blair Devlin EiC for OS 84 Sir Robert Stewart.
+37. The entire area is ancestral land to Kāi Tahu whānui and, as such, all landscape is significant, given that whakapapa, whenua and wai are all intertwined in te ao Māori.
+21.22 15 Central Whakatipu Basin: B Gilbert Reply Evidence Version 15 December 2023 4